 Arriving home after the aborted ambulance call for help, Laura demanded a handful of paracetamol.
 I said no. She insisted on taking paracetamol.
 She made her way to the medicine drawer.
 I blocked her access.
 She swayed in front of me.
 ‘I need them,’ she said.
 I gave her two.
 A choked laugh spat from her throat.
 ‘These are no good to me, give me six.’

 ‘Absolutely not.’
 I ushered her upstairs, settled her in bed.
 I went downstairs to wait for Husband to come through the door.

+Laura shouted down to me.
+She appeared on the landing demanding attention.
 I shot back up the stairs.
 ‘Please be quiet, and go to sleep.
-Please let Dad come into a peaceful home, let me explain to him.’
+Please let Dad come into a peaceful home.
+Let me explain to him what’s happened.’

 Laura was having none of it.
 My anxiety wrapped around my organs, like ivy around a vine.

 Husband’s key slid in the lock.
 Laura rushed down to confront him.
 He took a step back.
 I encouraged him to take a seat before I told him what had occurred.

 He stared into space taking in all I said.
 Laura stood in the doorway, with her arms folded.
 ‘Why won’t he look at me?’
 She demanded.
 I could feel Husband’s temper rise.
 I begged him to go to our married daughter.
 I was worried he would flip his lid.
 He went.
 We stayed home, Laura and I.